-"In 1888 it was rather strange to term such philosophers as Kant and especially Hume as 'modern.'
+"In 1888 it was rather strange to term such philosophers as Kant and especially Hume as 'modern'.
 At that time it was more natural to hear mentioned such names as Cohen, Lange, Riehl, Laas, Liebmann, Göring, etc. But Engels, evidently, was not well versed in 'modern' philosophy" (op. cit., p.
 33, note 2).

 Mr. V. Chernov is true to himself.
-Equally in economic and philosophical questions he reminds one of Turgenev's Voroshilov, 47 annihilating now the ignorant Kautsky, \ now the ignorant Engels by merely referring to "scholarly" names!
-The only trouble is that all the authorities mentioned by Mr. Chernov are the very Neo-Kantians whom Engels refers to on this very same page of his Ludwig Feuerbach as theoretical reactionaries, who were endeavouring to resurrect the corpse of the long since refuted doctrines of Kant and Hume.
-The good Chernov did not understand that it is just these
+In economic and philosophical questions alike he reminds one of Turgenev's Voroshilov 30 in annihilating now the ignorant Kautsky,\ now the ignorant Engels by merely referring to "scholarly" names!
+The only trouble is that all the authorities mentioned by Mr. Chernov are the very neo-Kantians whom Engels refers to on this very same page of his Ludwig Feuerbach as theoretical reactionaries, who were endeavouring to resurrect the corpse of the long since refuted doctrines of Kant and Hume.
+The good Chernov did not understand that it is just these authoritative (for Machism) muddled professors whom Engels is refuting in his argument!